Matthew 24 Intro

 An Introduction to The Olivet Discourse

-MountofOlivesfromCityofDavidtb051908125dxoThis prophecy, commonly known as the Olivet Discourse, was imparted by the Messiah to His disciples were walking toward the Mount of Olives.
+MountofOlivesfromCityofDavidtb051908125dxoThis prophecy, commonly known as the Olivet Discourse, was imparted by the Messiah to His disciples who were walking toward the Mount of Olives.
 The disciples were discussing the grandeur of the Temple.
 However, the context surrounding the question actually begins in chapter 21.
 It was the week of Passover, and Jesus was riding on the colt of an ass into Jerusalem known as “the Triumphal Entry.”
 The scene was fit for a King, and the crowds were recognizing Him as their king.

 Messiah went into the Temple and taught for three days.
 His subject, as always, was The Kingdom of Heaven.
 He began this series of teachings in the Temple ending with the final lesson on the Mount of Olives.
 This is how it is recorded in Matthew and is perhaps the author’s view of shortening the events to highlight the teaching.
 Luke, however, records the teachings at two different times.
 So Messiah must have given the teachings more than once.

-The lesson to be learned from these ancient Jewish expositors, is to not fall into the same mistake of egocentric hermeneutics; a common mistake of interpreting any passage of Scripture.
-Egocentric hermeneutics has at its’ core a certain amount of disregard for the historical grammatical context of a passage.
+The lesson to be learned from these ancient Jewish expositors is to not fall into the same mistake of egocentric hermeneutics; a common mistake of interpreting any passage of Scripture.
+Egocentric hermeneutics has at its’ core a certain amount of disregard for the historical-grammatical context of a passage.
 This comes from the idea that the Bible was written to us.
 However, this is a simplified way of thinking that is not quite right.
-It was not in fact written to us, but rather it has been preserved for our benefit and use by those to whom the books were written.
+It was not written to us, but rather it has been preserved for our benefit and use by those to whom the books were written.
 There is wisdom to be learned in all of Scripture, but not every passage is directed to us.

 And as he came out of the temple, one of his disciples said to him, “Look, Teacher, what wonderful stones and what wonderful buildings!”
 And Jesus said to him, “Do you see these great buildings?
 There will not be left here one stone upon another, that will not be thrown down.”
 Mark 13:1-2